-The primary parking for CHNSA is now located at the height of land on Bert White Road and offers ready access to the “southern” network of trails that form the central groomed trail network of gentle to moderate terrain.
-Those preferring more of a backcountry skiing experience can access the “northern” trails (Pond Road, Honeymooner, Lost Farm Loop, Echo Woods, etc.), which recently reverted to ungroomed at the request of landowners, via the Handy Road parking area.
-The third area of trails at CHNSA is in the northeast quadrant of the trail map and includes the higher elevation, more challenging backcountry trails of Camel’s Hump State Park: Lion’s Ridge, the Honey Hollow section of the Catamount Trail, and the Camel’s Hump Challenge Trail that circumnavigates Camel’s Hump.
-This sector can be reached via either parking lot/trailhead.
+Parking for CHNSA is now located at the height of land on Bert White Road and offers ready access to the core network of groomed trail on gentle to moderate terrain.
+Those preferring more of a backcountry skiing experience will look to the higher elevation terrain in the north and east sectors of the trail map in Camel’s Hump State Park, including the more challenging Lion’s Ridge, the Honey Hollow section of the Catamount Trail, and the much longer Camel’s Hump Challenge Trail that circumnavigates Camel’s Hump.

-For those preferring backcountry ski terrain, the northeast portion of our trail network take one to ungroomed trails and the highest elevations on the network.
-Stagecoach Road leads to the Catamount Trail and Camel’s Hump State Park, where the Lion’s Ridge trail loops around on a gentle shelf above 2000’ with the most dramatic views of Camel’s Hump you will find in the area.
+For those preferring more adventure on backcountry ski terrain, the north and east portions of our trail network take one to ungroomed trails and the highest elevations on the network.
+Stagecoach Road leads to the Catamount Trail and Camel’s Hump State Park, where the Lion’s Ridge trail loops around on a gentle shelf above 2000’ offering the most dramatic views of Camel’s Hump you will find in the area.
 Make sure you have your camera for this trip!
-And, if you’re interested in a longer distance ski, park a second car at the maintained parking lot on the River Road in Bolton, just east of the Honey Hollow Road, then drive back to CHNSA and head for the Honey Hollowsection of the Catamount Ski Trail that descends 1500 vertical feet to the Winooski River.
-The newest addition to the backcountry terrain is the granddaddy of distance treks in our area, the Camel’s Hump Challenge Trail, a naturally “challenging” 25k ski that circumnavigates Camel’s Hump and should be skied in a group, allowing five to eight hours depending on your level of expertise and experience.
+If you’re interested in a longer distance ski, park a second car at the maintained parking lot on the River Road in Bolton, just east of the Honey Hollow Road, then drive back to CHNSA and head for the Honey Hollow section of the Catamount Ski Trail which descends 1500 vertical feet to the Winooski River.
+The newest addition to the backcountry terrain is the granddaddy of distance treks in our area, the Camel’s Hump Challenge Trail, a naturally “challenging” 20k ski that circumnavigates Camel’s Hump and should be skied in a group, allowing five to six or seven hours, depending on your level of expertise and experience.
 A fun route combining backcountry and groomed terrain takes one clockwise around Crow Hill, from the Honey Hollow Trail to the Challenge Trail and then on a long downhill from the Gateway Loop back to civilization.